SIVASAKTHIPERUMAL/SIVASAKTHIPERUMAL/README.md

-# 👋 Hi, I’m Sivasakthi Perumal
+# 👋 Hi, I’m Sivasakthiperumal

 ### 🌱 About Me
 I’m a **Java developer** and SQL enthusiast.
 I love building **console and desktop applications** that solve real-world problems and improve efficiency.